daattali/daattali.github.io/2018-02-13-shinyalert-package.md

 The idea for this package has been on my mind for a very long time, and the basis for this package is a 10-liner that I wrote 2.5 years ago.

-Back in mid 2015, when I was graduate student spending 15 hours/day building Shiny apps and packages for fun, and maybe 15 minutes/day on my actual thesis (I will forever be grateful to [Jenny Bryan](https://twitter.com/JennyBryan) for allowing me to get away with that), [Kent Russell (@timelyportfolio)](https://twitter.com/timelyportfolio) built an htmlwidget called `sweetalertR`.
+Back in mid 2015, when I was a graduate student spending 15 hours/day building Shiny apps and packages for fun, and maybe 15 minutes/day on my actual thesis (I will forever be grateful to [Jenny Bryan](https://twitter.com/JennyBryan) for allowing me to get away with that), [Kent Russell (@timelyportfolio)](https://twitter.com/timelyportfolio) built an htmlwidget called `sweetalertR`.
 It's a port of the [sweetalert](https://github.com/t4t5/sweetalert) JavaScript library, which is used to create simple pretty modals, to R.

 Shortly after, [Eric Nantz (@theRcast)](https://twitter.com/thercast) asked Kent if it's possible to incorporate these modals in Shiny apps, and tagged me in his question.
 I'd never heard of sweetalert before, but I was intrigued, so in [my response](https://github.com/timelyportfolio/sweetalertR/issues/1#issuecomment-123564079) I came up with a short piece of code to include sweetalert modals in Shiny apps.

 Over the next year I noticed that I actually found these modals to be very nice so I started working on this package so that everyone could benefit from them.
 But it turned out that just a few weeks prior, Shiny released a great new version, which included support for modals!
-And so my motivation for the package quickly died.
-I still wanted to release this package because I do believe it's nicer and simpler than Shiny's modals, and includes a few extra features, and last week, after a 16-month hiatus, I resumed its development.
+And so my motivation for the package quickly plummeted.
+I still wanted to release this package because I do believe it's nicer and simpler than Shiny's modals, and includes a few extra features.
+Last week, after a 16-month hiatus, I resumed its development.

 And here we are!

 ## Overview {#overview}